JureRelja/juniorDev-week4-quiz/README.md

 ### What I learned

-This project was one of my favorite ones I made at Digitalna Dalmacija.
-I learned how to utilize useEffect hook, and how to manipulate state to provide instant feedback to the user.
+This project was one of my favorite ones I made at Digitalna Dalmacija because it got me feeling for the first time that I have built something ready to use.
+Something that works as described and it's fun to use.

+I learned how to utilize the useEffect hook, and how to manipulate component state to provide instant feedback to the user.
 I also learned how to use Axios to fetch data from an API.